molszanski/iti/snow-splash/README.md

 - **split chunks:** enables [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports) via a [one liner](#dynamic-imports) thanks to a fully async core
 - **typesafe:** works with typescript without [manual type casting](https://github.com/inversify/InversifyJS/blob/master/wiki/container_api.md#containergettserviceidentifier-interfacesserviceidentifiert-t)
 - **lightweight:** doesn't rely on `reflect-metadata` or decorators
+- **starter friendly:** works with starters like [Create React App](https://create-React-app.dev/) or [Next.js](https://nextjs.org/docs/getting-started) unlike [InversifyJS](https://github.com/inversify/InversifyJS) or [microsoft/tsyringe](https://github.com/microsoft/tsyringe)
-- **no Babel config:** it doesn't need decorators so there are no need to waste time hacking decorator and `"decoratorMetadata"` support into Create React App, node.js, next.js, snowpack, esbuild etc.
+- **no Babel config:** it doesn't require `reflect-metadata` or decorators so there are no need to hack in decorator and `"decoratorMetadata"` support into Create React App, node.js, next.js, snowpack, esbuild etc.
-- **react:** has useful react bindings to help separate application logic and react view layer
+- **React support:** has useful React bindings to help separate application logic and React view layer
 - **tiny:** less than 2kB

 Snow-Splash is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
-It relies on plain JS functions, objects and familiar patterns, so there is no need to learn complex API to use it in full capacity.
+It relies on plain JS functions, objects and familiar patterns.
+There is no need to learn complex API to use it in a full capacity.

 ## Usage